-The Kay Gray produces white to golden coloured grapes that are great for fresh eating, juicing and wine making.
-It’s flavour varies from a rather ordinary labrusca to a pleasant fruity flavour, depending where it is grown.
-It’s a vigorous grower producing many medium sized clusters of compact grapes.
+The Kay Gray produces white to golden-coloured grapes that are great for fresh eating, juicing and winemaking.
+Its flavour varies from a rather ordinary labrusca to a pleasant fruity flavour, depending on where it is grown.
+It’s a vigorous grower producing many medium-sized clusters of compact grapes.
 The grapes average around 3.5 grams in weight.
 Ripens around early to middle of September in most years.
 Vines begin to produce fruit within 3 years after planting.

-Growers Note: Lay down vines on ground in autumn before snowfall.
+Growers Note: Lay down vines on the ground in autumn before snowfall.
 Then cover with either leaves or eventually snow as this provides insulation.
-This is a successful and recommended technique for cold climate grape growing to protect vines from extreme cold.
+This is a successful and recommended technique for cold-climate grape growing to protect vines from extreme cold.

 Hardiness Zone: 3b

 Soil Preference: Moist: Well drained

 Light Exposure: Full sun